Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Imitation-regularized optimal transport

-In this case, $\mathfrak{M}_{\rm RB}$ defined below is a probability distribution on $\Xkk$ and is called an RB random walk.
+In this case, $\mathfrak{M}_{\rm RB}$, which is defined below, is a probability distribution on $\Xkk$ and is referred to as an RB random walk.

-The RB random walk is a probability distribution (on paths) with the highest entropy rate.
-Thus, it is analogous to a uniform distribution.
-With $\mathfrak{M}_{\rm RB}$ as a prior distribution, Problem \ref{prob:schr} is equivalent to Problem \ref{prob:ote}. \begin{proposition} Problem \ref{prob:schr} with the RB random walk $\mathfrak{M}_{\rm RB}$ as its prior distribution is equivalent to Problem \ref{prob:ote} in which it has the same objective function up to scaling by $\alpha$ and constant addition given by
+The RB random walk is a probability distribution (on paths) with the highest entropy rate under a given cost.
+Thus, within this cost setting, it can be regarded as the most uniform distribution.
+The relationship between I-OT and the Schr\"{o}dinger bridge can be derived from a prior distribution that is defined as follows:

-\end{proposition} \begin{pf} This result represents a special case ($Q\equiv 1$) of Theorem \ref{thm:scr}. \end{pf} This proposition indicates that the solution obtained by solving the Schr\"{o}dinger bridge problem using the RB random walk as the prior distribution is equal to that obtained by solving the OT problem with entropy regularization.
-Therefore, Problem \ref{prob:ote} can be solved by iterating the matrix operation in $T \times n$ dimensions in Algorithm a for the Schr\"{o}dinger bridge problem, which is considerably faster than solving linear programming with $n^T$ decision variables.